 The Guild Today

 The Guild of St George is a registered charity, an Education Trust which exists to put Ruskin's ideas into practice.
-Its purpose has never been to pursue antiquarian projects; it aims to work in the spirit of Ruskin's vision, promoting his values and ideas in the present day.
-The Guild took a leading role, alongside other Ruskinian and cultural organisations and individuals, in the exhibitions, events and other celebrations to mark the 200th anniversary of Ruskin’s birth in 2019.
+It aims to work in the spirit of Ruskin's vision, promoting his values and ideas in the present day.
+The Guild took a leading role, alongside other Ruskinian and cultural organisations and individuals, in the exhibitions and events that marked the 200th anniversary of Ruskin’s birth in 2019.

 Watch this short video introduction to the Guild below, and download our introductory Leaflet here